Supernova Ia Remnants with M dwarf surviving companions: Introduction

 Among the hypervelocity stars thought to originate from SN Ia explosions, US 708 is a particularly compelling example.
 As a rapidly rotating helium-rich subdwarf O star (sdO), it likely survived a single-degenerate SN Ia explosion \citep{2015Sci...347.1126G, 2017A&A...601A..58Z}.
 Its extremely high velocity ($> 1000$ km/s) and current location unbound from the Milky Way suggest a violent ejection mechanism consistent with thermonuclear detonation in a close binary.
 US 708 thus exemplifies how some post-SN Ia survivors can be fast rotators and hypervelocity stars.

 A possible surviving companion of a SN Ia has recently been discovered in the Galactic supernova remnant (SNR) G272.2-3.2 \citep{2023ApJ...947...90R}, using the data from the Gaia satellite.
 It has been named MV-G272.
 The star is a 8.9$\sigma$ outlier in proper motion, and its trajectory places it at the center of the remnant at the time of the SN explosion, $\sim$ 7500 yr ago.
 MV-G272 is a M1-M2 dwarf with a large space velocity and is slowly rotating.
 Here, we investigate the way a M dwarf star may show the characteristics of MV-G272 (space and rotational velocities, mass, luminosity, effective temperature, and surface gravity) after being hit by the ejecta of a SN Ia and has been cooling down for the SNR age afterwards.

+In the standard single-degenerate (SD) scenario for SNe Ia, M dwarfs are generally not considered likely binary companions due to their long delay time before initiating stable Roche-lobe overflow.
+However, \citet{2012ApJ...758..123W} proposed a novel SD channel in which WD+M-dwarf binaries could produce SNe Ia if they emerge from a common-envelope phase and mass transfer is aided by the “magnetic bottle” effect of a fully convective, low-mass M-dwarf companion.
 In this paper, we investigate in depth the outcome of SNe Ia explosions with low-mass main-sequence companions.
 We explore the evolution with time after the explosion in the H-R diagram.
 We determine if MV-G272 can be the companion of the SNIa that gave rise to the remnant G272.2-3.2.